Skip to content

 What People Often Miss

-One thing worth considering is that bag fees, cup surcharges, and bottled water markups vary quite a bit depending on where you live and how often you shop.
+One thing worth noting is that bag fees, cup surcharges, and bottled water markups vary quite a bit depending on where you live and how often you shop.
 These figures are estimates and illustrations rather than precise predictions — real savings depend on your own habits and local prices.
 That said, even conservative estimates tend to reveal meaningful totals.
 Running the numbers for your own routine is a good place to start.

 Run it with sensible defaults